tekknolagi/isdt/lecture-notes/2-vcs.md

 #### Seeing what's changed

 We briefly mentioned `git diff` in the example above, but it's worth talking about the different modes it can run in.
-By default, `git diff` compares your code on disk to the code in the staging area, meaning it shows you unstaged changes.
+By default, `git diff` compares code in the working tree to the code in the staging area, meaning it shows you unstaged changes.

-But like `git log`, `git diff` can be given a commit as an argument, which causes it to compare your code on disk to that commit.
-For example, `git diff HEAD` (TODO: have we talked about `HEAD` yet?) will show every uncommitted change, even ones you've staged.
+But like `git log`, `git diff` can be given a commit as an argument, which causes it to compare the working tree to that commit.
+For example, `git diff HEAD` will show every uncommitted change, even ones you've staged.

-TODO: diff between two commits, `--cached`, filename filtering
+TODO: diff between two commits, `--cached`, `--no-index`, filename filtering

 #### Undoing mistakes